burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * [value_initialization](https://en.cppreference.com/w/cpp/language/value_initialization)
 * [zero_initialization](https://en.cppreference.com/w/cpp/language/zero_initialization)

-More about initialization: 8.5, 8.5.1 Initializers from C++2003-10-15.

 5. If, for an array or structure, the number of initialization values is less than the dimension of the array or structure, the rest of the elements are initialized with the default value for the corresponding type (as in the case of initialization of static variables).

 6. In C++98/03, a `union` cannot have as a member an object with a user-defined constructor.

 ## std::initializer_list<T>

-In C++98 constant member arrays are impossible to initialize through the initialization list in the class constructor, but from C++11, there is an idea to bring bracket initialization to everything.
+In C++98, constant member arrays are impossible to initialize through the initialization list in the class constructor, but in C++11, there is an idea to bring bracket initialization to everything.
 ```cpp
 int a[] {1,8,8}
 ```
-Here `{1,8,8}` - is an initialization list.
+Here, `{1,8,8}` is an initialization list.
 This construction implicitly casts the right-hand side to `std::initializer_list<T>`.
 In constructors with initialization lists, the list argument has priority during overloading.

 Type deduction in template functions does not work for `std::initializer_list` type.
-But for auto works fine. **It is one place where auto != template**.
+But for auto, it works fine. **It is one place where auto != template**.

 Example: